1947–48 Brown Bears men's ice hockey season: Season

 After a 9-year absence, Brown returned to the ice with Westcott Moulton (class of 1931) now helming the program.
 The Bears were predictably having to contend with a lack of experienced players but, with the Rhode Island Auditorium still at their disposal, Brown could still get practice time regardless of the weather conditions.
 The first game for the Bruins came against Harvard who, though no longer the preeminent power, were still a tough team to beat.
 The Bears showed up well and kept the contest close, ending regulation with a 5–5 tie.
 The 10-minute overtime, however, demonstrated just how far the Brunos still had to go.
 Harvard was able to score 5 additional goals in the extra session which were mostly attributed to Brown's lack of depth.
 The team performed nearly as well in their second game when they rallied from a 2–5 deficit in the third to end just 1 goal shy of a tie.
 The same trend continued in Brown's third game when the Bears kept the game close only to see Princeton pull away late.

 Brown didn't play against until after returning from the winter break.
-In the interim, Moulton was able to put together a third line with new addition Rod Scheffer teaming with Henry Healy and Charlie Bryant wihle Warren Howard took over as the starter in goal.
+In the interim, Moulton was able to put together a third line with new addition Rod Scheffer teaming with Henry Healy and Charlie Bryant while Warren Howard took over as the starter in goal.
 Unfortunately, they were met at home by one of the top teams in the nation.
 Boston University had little sympathy for the returning Bears and throttled Brown 2–13.
 Near the end of the game the Bruins, unable to match the offensive punch of the Terriers, fought back in the only way they could when Ned Dewey got into a fight with Don Cleary.
 While it had no impact on the outcome of the game, the scuffle buoyed the team for their match with Colby.
 The inspired Bears tore through the Mules and posted their first win on the season in dominating fashion.